thorstendb-ARM/vscode-cmsis-debugger-tdb/README.md

    ![CMSIS view](https://github.com/Open-CMSIS-Pack/vscode-cmsis-debugger/raw/main/images/cmsis-view-icon.png),
    click on the **Debug** icon
    ![Debug icon in the CMSIS view](https://github.com/Open-CMSIS-Pack/vscode-cmsis-debugger/raw/main/images/debug-icon.png).
-   Depending on the number of configurations in your `launch.json` file, you will be asked to select a configuration for the debug session.
+   The configuration for the debugger configured in the active `target-set` is written to the launch.json file and will be used to start the debug session.

 2. In the **Run and debug view**
 ![Run and debug view](https://github.com/Open-CMSIS-Pack/vscode-cmsis-debugger/raw/main/images/run-debug-view-icon.png),